majdmasadeh/reading-notes/class-01.md

     how you add a page and control with width and hight .

+## The several tags in HTML:
+1- DOCCTYPEs: Because there have been several versions of HTML, each web page should begin with a DOCTYPE declaration to tell a browser which version of HTML the page is using

+2- Comments in HTML: If you want to add a comment to your code that will not be visible in the user’s browser, you can add the text between these characters. .

+3- ID Attribute: Every HTML element can carry the id attribute.
+It is used to uniquely identify that element from other elements on the page.
+Its value should start with a letter or an underscore.

+4- Block Elements: Some elements will always appear to start on a new line in the browser window.
+These are known as block-level elements.
+Examples of block elements are h1, p, ul, and li.

+5- Inline Elements: Some elements will always appear to continue on the same line as their neighboring elements.
+These are known as inline elements.
+Examples of inline elements are <>, <**> .

 # Java Script
 A script is a series of instructions that a computer can follow to achieve a goal.
 ![img5](https://e3arabi.com/wp-content/uploads/2021/01/%D8%A3%D8%B7%D8%B1-%D8%A7%D9%84%D8%B9%D9%85%D9%84-%D9%81%D9%8A-%D9%84%D8%BA%D8%A9-%D8%AC%D8%A7%D9%81%D8%A7-%D8%B3%D9%83%D8%B1%D8%B3%D9%8A%D8%A8%D8%AA.png)